livingbio/typed-ffmpeg/README.md

 You can also install support for visualizing filter graphs with `graphviz`:

-> [!Note]
+!!! tip "Note"
     Graphviz must be installed on your system.

 ```bash
 pip install 'typed-ffmpeg[graph]'